Edward Barber & Jay Osgerby, 2011

-Edward Barber and Jay Osgerby studied architecture together at the Royal College of Art in London.
-Since that time, they have been working together on the interface between design, furniture design and architecture.
+Edward Barber and Jay Osgerby studied architecture as fellow students at the Royal College of Art in London.
+Since that time, their collaborative work has probed the interface between industrial design, furniture design and architecture.

 COPYRIGHT ©2021 VITRA INTERNATIONAL AG.
 ALL RIGHTS RESERVEDCookie Settings